 DIFFUSER- This next procedure is one that people need to learn about, and then learn to stay away from.
 It's important to know which brands use this procedure, called a diffuser.
 This method is often described as a 'modern' or an 'efficient procedure', as they don't like to advertise the use of a diffuser, and I'm not surprised why.
 Diffusers usually are made by a Spanish company named Tomsa Destil, and they look like large storage containers.
 This method normally doesn't even cook the agave pinas in the process of making tequila.
 A diffuser is the ultimate industrialized and efficient, mass produced agave soul-killing method of quickly producing tequila often within one day.
 This method of using this multimillion-dollar massive machine, called a diffuser, takes the soul away from the agave, kills most of the natural flavors and in my opinion, produces a bland, flat, boring, vodka like, minty, medicinal, fake and horrible tasting tequila.
 A diffuser is an industrialized mass production machine setup, that utilizes the fastest and most efficient procedures, stripping away the essence of the agave in the process.
 This is used to basically make quick, normally cheap, junk tequila- that at best, is suitable for mixing only, in my opinion.
 Although Casa Dragones is a brand that is ridiculously expensive, but made in this very same way, it has great marketing and promotion, and has placed itself at the top echelon of diffuser tequila.

 There is technically two ways to use a diffuser- one called Pre-cooking or boiling and one is called Post-cooking or boiling, but in either case it's inferior mass-produced junk in my opinion.
 Post cooking/boiling diffuser is not as bad, as the agave is actually cooked in hornos or autoclaves first, then shredded in the diffuser, which removes the fibers and extracts every last drop of the remaining sugars.
 Unfortunately I understand most large brands do not use this method.
 The more popular method is Pre-cooking or in actuality, 'Pre-boiling' diffuser, which is done without cooking the agave at all.
-Imagine this....raw agave (possibly immature) that hasn't even been cut or had the cogollo (bitter section) removed, is loaded into a shredder, and off it goes.
-It takes only about 4 hours to extract the starches, and after this extraction, they take the juice and 'boil' it in autoclaves for only 3 hours at a temperature of 248˚F to convert all the remaining starches to sugar.
+Imagine this....raw agave (likely immature) that hasn't even been cut or had the cogollo (bitter section) removed, is loaded into a shredder, and off it goes.
+It takes only about 4 hours to extract the starches, and after this extraction, they usually take the juice and 'boil' it in autoclaves for only 3 hours at a temperature of 248˚F to convert all the remaining starches to sugar.
 Sometimes but not often, sulphuric acids are used but only if the diffuser facility does not use autoclaves for hydrolysis (boiling).
 I understand this is often done with agave syrup production.
 They even run the fibers through the diffuser again, to really squeeze every last possible drop of juice from them.
 This "wash" now goes to fermentation for between 8-24 hours, utilizing yeasts and accelerants, and using closed top tanks.
 This is not a quality procedure at all.
 The extracted sugars of the agave do not taste sweet, as they are very bitter.
 This is the opportunity for them to add agave sweeteners or other additives to this 'aguamiel' and to make it taste like cooked agave.
 The final step is the distillation for 8 hours or more.
 Horno, stainless steel autoclaves, and even earthen pits (used in mezcal) produce sweet tasting agave, with distinctive notes in the final distillate, but as the report below indicates, "there are no sweet notes what-so-ever, in this diffused agave juice, nor is it enjoyable on the palate, and there is nothing here that can lead to a tasty product."
 This diffused product can go from harvested agave to a finished distillate in 24 hours.
 Keep in mind, that although these may be the two most used procedures, there could be other variations using a diffuser.

 So after this quick and horrible industrialized process, it's all ready to bottle, and your Casa Dragones, Jose Cuervo or Sauza is all ready to go.
 Usually large brands like Sauza, Herradura, Cazadores and Jose Cuervo utilize this method for some of their brands, as well as NOM 1416- Distillery Productos Finos de Agave, which also utilizes a diffuser in the same distillery as Casamigos, Clase Azul and others.
 Which products it's used on there, .....you decide.
 The diffuser method is considered the microwave of cooking.
 You can cook a turkey in a microwave, but if you had a choice...... would you want to?
 It makes a low quality product, and do yourself a favor and stay clear.
 I believe this method 'disrespects' the agave itself, and these procedures embarrass the great spirit of Mexico, it's amazing agave spirits, and its traditions.
 Always buy only 100% agave and although diffuser unfortunately falls into this category, learn who uses this horrendous process and buy quality tequila instead, that tastes like tequila and is made with some respect for the agave, which we all love.
 Unfortunately it is easy for distilleries to 'blend in' sourced (bought) diffuser juice from another distillery, and simply keep the traditionally made tequila's NOM on the bottle.
 This would be more profitable for distilleries doing this, and to make matters worse they would probably need to slip in additives, to get the diffuser juice to taste more like cooked agave.
 This is completely unethical in my opinion, and this is another reason to know your distilleries, and who might pull something like that.
 Agave and tequila lovers, need to learn about this procedure and stay away from the brand's that utilize this diffuser method.
 Another downside of diffuser use, is the facilities that use diffusers, utilize much less manpower, thus supplying less jobs to Mexican workers, as this is almost an automated procedure.
 It is our job as lovers of Tequila, to educate the people who are not aware of this poor quality, industrialized procedure.